prcr/mkdocs-meta-descriptions-plugin/README.md

 ### `trim`

 If `true`, the plugin trims meta descriptions coming from the first paragraph of the pages to include at most `max_length` characters.
+The default is `false`.

 Note that this option doesn't change any meta descriptions defined explicitly on the [page meta-data](https://www.mkdocs.org/user-guide/writing-your-docs/#meta-data).